Database#

 Data which are read from the database, as well as the output of various functions, are stored in Box

 objects.
-These can be used directly as input for the plotting functionalities of species (see examples in the Tutorials section).
-Alternatively, users can easily extract the content of a Box
+These can be used as input for the plotting functionalities of species (see examples in the Tutorials section).
+Alternatively, users can extract the content of a Box

 .